 One of the theorized pathways of Global Performance Assessment (GPA) influence is transnational pressure applied to poorly performing states.
 This article provides empirical evidence of this mechanism at work.
 We show that when a state receives a negative assessment in Freedom House's annual Freedom in the World report, it is treated systematically worse by other states in a phenomenon we term the ``Scarlet Letter effect.''
 A state branded ``Not Free'' by Freedom House receives increased negative verbal interaction from norm-respecting democracies, especially in the months immediately following the annual release of the Freedom in the World report.
 We separate the effect of Freedom House's assessment itself from the effect of the underlying factors Freedom House measures by exploiting a discontinuity in the assignment of a country's freedom status, whereby countries on either side of a bright-line receive different statuses, even though their level of political and civil freedom is extremely similar.
 Additionally, our quantitative tests are supported by evidence gathered during interviews with senior officials at Freedom House as well as organizations that make use Freedom House's scores when making or advising policy.
 We find that Freedom House's annual assessment matters -- not only because it informs governments and activists around the globe, but because it effects one of the most fundamental aspect of international relations: how states talk about each other.

 - “Worlds Apart: Conflict Exposure and Conflict Termination Preferences”.
-Invited to Revise and Resubmit at The Journal of Conflict Resolution.
+Conditional Acceptance at The Journal of Conflict Resolution.